 I had a successful career that I loved and where I had a great future.
 Our first daughter at that time was in a daily after-school program, doing some activities, sports on the weekends, and everything seemed fine.

-Our young people, high school, college students – they are our future, and our future, our youth between the ages of 10 and 24, chooses to end their lives at alarming numbers.
+So I think, this is what I want to do with my life, is to support, to share with, and to listen to the young people, the high school, the college students – they are our future, and our future, our youth between the ages of 10 and 24, choses to end their lives at alarming numbers.
 Suicide is the third leading cause of death in that age group in the U.S.

 The younger generation is also not a picture of health, here are some facts: